QualiSystems/devguide_source/_shells/8.2.0/customizing-shells.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**To create a new shell based on a specific shell standard:**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;{% highlight bash %}shellfoundry new <Shell-name> --template <template>{% endhighlight %}

+4) In the shell’s download folder, open the *shell-definition.yaml* file in your preferred editor.

 5) Update the `template version`.